Stay in Touch

 I like to keep things simple and have primarily used a Playstation for my sim racing activities since I was a lad.
 I do plan on upgrading to a PC soon but for now this is what I use to drive each day.

-Awesome controls, very detailed Force-Feedback and very quiet.
-The T-GT has exceeded my expectations which is why I have kept using it despite owning a Fanatec CS Elite.
+The best belt-driven Force-Feedback base on the market.
+The T-GT exceeded my expectations which is why I have kept using it despite owning a Fanatec.